LxhNolan/Jibei-Railway/README.md

 Jibei Railway is a private urban railway system served by the fictional Jibei Railway Company in Jibei City, Shuidong Province, China.
 It consists of one main line and two branch lines, with a total length of approximately 97 kilometers and 48 stations.
 Among them, the Jibei Main Line starts from the southwestern suburbs of Jibei City, crosses the densely populated urban area from west to east, turns northeast towards Linkong City, and finally reaches the famous Jibei International Airport.

-This simulated route currently includes the one-way operation of the Jibei Railway Dongfang Special Line from Lifujing to Dongfang Special.
-In addition to the Dongfang Special Line, some other lines will also be added.
+This simulated route currently includes the one-way operation of the Jibei Railway Dongfangte Line from Lifujing to Dongfangte.
+In addition to the Dongfangte Line, some other lines will also be added.

 # Overall Overview of the Line

 - Location: Jibei City, Shuidong Province, China
 - Operating Company: Jibei Passenger Electric Railway Co., Ltd
-- Line name: Jibei Railway Line (Jibei Main Line, Dongfang Special Line, Longdongkou Line)
+- Line name: Jibei Railway Line (Jibei Main Line, Dongfangte Line, Longdongkou Line)
 - Opening and operation time: 2019
 - Total mileage of the route: 94 km
 - Total number of stations: 48